inveniosoftware/docs-invenio-rdm/docs/develop/topics/validation.md

 **When to use?**

-You want to accept rich text input from a user (i.e. they should be able use formatting such as bold, italics, bullet lists etc), so that you later can render the rich-text.
+You want to accept rich text input from a user (i.e. they should be able to use formatting such as bold, italics, bullet lists etc.), so that you later can render the rich-text.

 **Why?**